Lambda-School-Labs/express-groomer-c-fe/README.md

 *Groomers should be able to manage the request from users, schedule appointments, and have a way to manage their appointments.
 Possible KanBan style.
 This would be MVP.
 Possible API integration for appoint scheduling/confirmation.*

 * **Overview:**

+    __PREVIOUS STATUS__
-   - Calendly has been integrated through the react-calendly library.
-Currently the groomer must create a personal Calendly account and provide the link.
+   - *Calendly has been integrated through the react-calendly library.
+Currently the groomer must create a personal Calendly account and provide the link.*
-   - Temporary emails were used to create Calendly accounts for the current four groomers and new ones may need to be made.
-Perhaps through the 'emails' provided with each of the eight users (through Okta) provided in labs.
+   - *Temporary emails were used to create Calendly accounts for the current four groomers and new ones may need to be made.
+Perhaps through the 'emails' provided with each of the eight users (through Okta) provided in labs.*
-   - The integration is visible on the customer facing groomer profile page where there is a 'make appointment' button and then Calendly comes up and a type of service, date, and time can be selected.
+   - *The integration is visible on the customer facing groomer profile page where there is a 'make appointment' button and then Calendly comes up and a type of service, date, and time can be selected.*

+   __CURRENT STATUS__
+   - __Google Calendar__ has replaced Calendly.
+Components have been built that can add events to a groomer's calendar and retrieve those events.
+This feature is currently linked to a single groomer's account called *expressgroomer001@gmail.com*.
+Login information for that account has been provided to the Labs group.
+   - Back end built an endpoint to communicate with Google API (gapi).
+Front end is currently not using that endpoint, as its making its own axios calls to gapi.
+The next team has the option to either use the front end implementation or connect it to the back end endpoint.
+   - A Calendar component from Ant Design renders in the groomer's dashboard.
+Its currently displaying hard-coded data, as explained in the Appointments component.
+It needs to be updated to render data returned from gapi.

 * **Future Features/Thoughts:**

     `Accessing the Calendly for the groomer is currently only available on the customer facing groomer profile page.
 A close look at the available Calendly integration options looks like it can be further embedded into the application and perhaps appointment data can be pulled to display within the Groomer Dashboard.
 If Calendly is not viable, other scheduling options may need to be considered.`

     `Integrating SendGrid and/or Twilio to provide confirmation of appointments and reminders would be the next feature to implement.
 Also, upon confirmation of an appointment, perhaps an email could provide the Groomer with the customer's contact information and pet information.`

+    `Back end built a Twilio endpoint, but its not currently connected to the front end.
+It can be integrated into the Appointments sections of the application.`

+    `Don't feel pressure to stay with the current Appointments implementation if another solution is easier to build out.
+A scheduler library might be easier to implement for communication with both the groomer and customer dashboards.
+Calendly might also end up being the right solution, as could a custom solution.
+Focus on the data that needs to be communicated back and forth and determine the appropriate solution.`

 <br>